 Also, if you’re younger than 59 1/2 years old and you convert funds from your traditional IRA into your Roth IRA, you’ll need to wait another five years to have penalty-free access to the money because the IRS treats conversions differently than it treats contributions.

-Whatever you decide, talk to your tax accountant about it first and make sure you fully understand the tax implications.
+Whatever you decide, talk to your tax accountant or advisor about it first and make sure you fully understand the tax implications.